-Localized surface plasmon resonance is generated by metal nanoparticles, typically gold and silver, as compared to a continuous film of gold as used in traditional SPR.
+Localized surface plasmon resonance is generated by metal nanoparticles, typically gold or silver, as compared to a continuous film of gold as used in traditional SPR.

 OpenSPR is similar in many ways to traditional SPR, and provides the same data using the same experimental conditions and procedures.
 To the user, everything would seem the same between other SPR instruments and OpenSPR.
 However, OpenSPR uses what is known as localized surface plasmon resonance (LSPR).

-Localized surface plasmon resonance is generated by metal nanoparticles, typically gold and silver, as compared to a continuous film of gold as used in traditional SPR.
+Localized surface plasmon resonance is generated by metal nanoparticles, typically gold or silver, as compared to a continuous film of gold as used in traditional SPR.
 LSPR produces a strong resonance absorbance peak in the visible range of light, with its position being highly sensitive to the local refractive index surrounding the particle.
-Therefore, OpenSPR measures small changes in the wavelength of the absorbance position, rather than the angle as in traditional SPR.
+Therefore, OpenSPR measures small changes in the wavelength of the absorbance position, rather than the the angle of light reflected off the gold film as in traditional SPR.

 Using LSPR instead of SPR has a number of significant advantages: